CoLLM-NAS: Collaborative Large Language Models for Efficient Knowledge-Guided Neural Architecture Search: Experiment

 \subsection{Ablation Studies}

-\paragraph{Main Mechanisms.} In \Figref{fig:ablation_mechanism}, we ablate our collaboration and memory retention mechanisms respectively.
+\paragraph{Main Mechanisms.} We ablate our collaboration and memory retention mechanisms respectively.
 For collaboration, we introduce a Single LLM NAS (SiLLM-NAS) variant that maintains the reflection-then-generation paradigm but consolidates both roles into a single LLM.
-Over 10 runs, we track mean accuracy of the best architecture per iteration. \Figref{fig:ablation_mechanism} (a) shows \ours~consistently outperforms SiLLM-NAS across all datasets, verifying collaboration efficacy.
-Crucially, \ours~generates better initial populations, highlighting the Navigator LLM's critical role in initial exploration.
+Over 10 runs, we track mean accuracy of the best architecture per iteration. \cref{fig:ablation_collaboration} shows \ours~consistently outperforms SiLLM-NAS across all datasets, verifying collaboration efficacy.
+Crucially, \ours~generates better initial populations, highlighting the \textit{Navigator LLM}'s critical role in initial exploration.

-Regarding memory retention, \Figref{fig:ablation_mechanism} (b) shows that for low-complexity datasets (\textit{e.g.,} CIFAR-10, CIFAR-100), optimal performance is achieved without memory retention in either LLM, indicating that iterative feedback alone suffices for simpler tasks.
-Conversely, for high-complexity datasets (\textit{e.g.,} ImageNet-16-120, ImageNet), preserving the Navigator LLM's memory while disabling the Generator's yields optimal results, confirming the necessity of historical trajectory in demanding scenarios.
-Notably, we observe that retaining the Generator LLM's memory induces progressive noise accumulation, leading to substantial invalid architectures and performance degradation.
+Regarding memory retention, \cref{fig:ablation_memory} shows that for low-complexity datasets (\textit{e.g.,} CIFAR-10, CIFAR-100), optimal performance is achieved without memory retention in either LLM, indicating that iterative feedback alone suffices for simpler tasks.
+Conversely, for high-complexity datasets (\textit{e.g.,} ImageNet-16-120, ImageNet), preserving the \textit{Navigator LLM}'s memory while disabling the \textit{Generator}'s yields optimal results, confirming the necessity of historical trajectory in demanding scenarios.
+Notably, we observe that retaining the \textit{Generator LLM}'s memory induces progressive noise accumulation, leading to performance degradation.

-\paragraph{Rephrasing Prompts.} To assess whether our gains depend on a particular wording, we rephrase the original prompts with three leading LLMs, \textit{i.e.,} Claude Sonnet 4 \cite{anthropic2025claudesonnet}, GPT-5 \cite{openai2025gpt5}, and DeepSeek-R1 \cite{deepseekai2025deepseekr1incentivizingreasoningcapability}.
-As shown in \tabref{tab:ablation_prompt}, all variants achieve comparable performance across NAS-Bench-201 datasets, with Variant 2 even outperforming the original prompt on ImageNet-16-120.
+\paragraph{Rephrasing Prompts.} To assess whether our gains depend on a particular wording, we rephrase the original prompts with three leading LLMs, \textit{i.e.,} Claude Sonnet 4 \cite{anthropic2025claudesonnet}, GPT-5 \cite{openai2025gpt5}, and DeepSeek-R1 \cite{guo2025deepseek}.
+As shown in \cref{tab:ablation_prompt}, all variants achieve comparable performance across NAS-Bench-201 datasets, with Variant 2 even outperforming the original prompt on ImageNet-16-120.
 The narrow performance spread indicates that improvements stem from the proposed collaborative framework rather than handcrafted phrasing, evidencing robustness to linguistic reformulation.